 • FWD.us (2014) - worked on social sharing features on the Selfies4Reform app

-• Selfie Activism (2017) - an app to send selfies and opinions to your representatives.
+• Selfie Activism (Spring 2017) - an app to send selfies and opinions to your representatives.
 Won Columbia's hackathon, learned a lot about the civic tech space, and realized this was the wrong approach.

 • Flutter (2016) - an attempt at yet another college social app.
 Started off as an events discovery app, threw a couple launch parties during orientation, did Columbia's startup accelerator, changed the app to a location sharing app and then to a GIF sharing app.
 Social is a weird space.